hexagonit/hexagonit.portletstyle/hexagonit/portletstyle/docs/FUTURE.rst

 ====

 * use in the wild
-* maybe patch non-editable portlets (login, calendar, search, etc.)
+* maybe patch non-editable portlets (login, calendar, etc.)
 * check how `collective.weightedportlets` patches portlets and learn from it